hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 #### Terms of Use

 Anything published to the Terraform Registry is subject to our terms of use.
 A copy of the terms are available for viewing at https://registry.terraform.io/terms

+### Support

+If you experience issues publishing your provider to the Terraform Registry, please contact us at [terraform-registry@hashicorp.com](mailto:terraform-registry@hashicorp.com).